-Pictured above is the OKC County Health Department where fellows participate in Travel Medicine Clinic.
+Pictured above is the OKC County Health Department where fellows participate in the Travel Medicine and Refugee Clinics.

 Antimicrobial Stewardship/Outpatient Parenteral Ani-infective Therapy

 Fellows have the opportunity to participate in the AST rotation to gain familiarity with conducting audits and feedback for antimicrobial alerts in a tertiary-care hospital and participate in hospital administrative committee proceedings related to stewardship and infection control.
 Fellows will be exposed to coordination of care with home health agencies, infusion centers, and nursing facilities to help prevent complications that may occur while on IV antimicrobials.

 Fellows have the opportunity to participate in the Oklahoma Health Department sponsored STD clinics.
 These are low-cost clinic that screen and treat common communicable diseases.
 Fellows interview, examine, and collect specimens from patients that present for evaluation.
 Fellows also have the opportunity to perform bedside testing for some STDs.
 Additionally, fellows also have the opportunity to work with the Disease Intervention Specialists within the Acute Disease Service of the Oklahoma State Health Department.
 The purpose of the Acute Disease Service is to perform surveillance and investigation of infectious diseases outbreaks and evaluate and implement disease prevention and control.